aitoruriapersonal/claude-multi-agent-workflow/README.md

-# Expert Project — Ship your workflow as a plugin
+## Project — Ship your workflow as a plugin

 Across the course you've built scoped subagents, orchestrated them into workflows, written skills, commands, and hooks, and learned how a plugin packages all of it.
 Now you'll put it together into one real, shareable thing: a plugin that carries a multi-agent workflow, tested against a live codebase and published so anyone can install it with a single command.